 This program is designed for people with a busy lifestyle!

 New students follow a set sequence of courses.
-A few part-time students will be accepted, although most seating will be reserved for full-time enrollment.
 New students must apply to ESU (click here to apply) and to the Cohort Program (click here to apply).
 Seating is limited.
 Students are encouraged to complete the application processes prior to Sept.
 15th for the spring semester, and by Feb.
 15th for the fall semester.

 ESU maintains a program of quality and high standards.
 Because of this, students must meet specific requirements prior to entry into the program.
 Upper level and Block 1 requirements include minimum grade point averages, passing scores on the PRAXIS CORE on ESU CAAP tests in writing, math, and reading, documentation of completing 100 hours of supervised work experience with children or youth, and successful completion of a reading-spelling-handwriting test.
 Application for this portion of the program also includes professional agreement statements which the student must sign.
 There are additional requirements for acceptance into Block 2 and Block 3, which are the internship semesters.
 These requirements include recommendations from faculty and health clearance needed for participation in a school setting.

 * See all requirements in the program brochures and undergraduate catalog.